jvanbruegge/binder_datatypes/README.md

 ##### Appendix E

-We only indicate a selection only, namely the strong rule induction theorems and the main end results.
+We only indicate a selection, namely the strong rule induction theorems and the main end results.

 Prop 71 --> theorem `istep.strong_induct` (generated and proved by `binder_inductive`) from thys/Infinitary_Lambda_Calculus/ILC_Beta.thy